This chapter includes the following topics:

 In the Application Navigator, right-click the project folder, for example, Portlets, and choose Deploy, then the deployment profile (WAR file) that you created in Section 61.4, "Creating a WAR Deployment Profile."

 In the Deploy dialog, on the Deployment Action page, select Deploy to Application Server, then click Next.

 On the Select Server page, select the connection to the Managed Server, then click Next.

-If your application contains JSR 286 portlets, the Select deployment type dialog displays.
-Click Yes to add the configuration required to expose this application as a WSRP service.
+If your application contains JSR 286 portlets, the Select deployment type dialog displays (Figure 61-1).
+Select Yes and then click OK to add the configuration required to expose this application as a WSRP service.